aal337/ascii-scenery-assembler/README.md

 1. Python (3.10-ish or more recent recommended)
 2. pip for easy installation
 3. git for alternative installation (and the only way as of writing this) If you're not sure whether you have Python on your machine, type "python --version" in the terminal.
-If you get something like "no such command", go to (the official Python website)[https://python.org] and get it from there.
+If you get something like "no such command", go to https://python.org and get it from there.

 ### Installation
 Type git clone https://github.com/aal337/ascii-scenery-assembler.git in the terminal, then cd ascii-scenery-assembler, then pip install . , the dot is important.